z1ppyyy/TimeSpent-Tracker/README.md

 ## Features

 The **Time Spent Tracker** is a Python-based application built with Flask.
-It tracks the amount of time users spend on specific tasks in the Progress Telegram Channel.
+It tracks the amount of time users spend on programming in the Progress Telegram Channel.
 The tracker allows users to specify a username and a month, then it will calculate the total time spent by the user during that month.

 ## Requirements